lsst-sitcom/sitcomtn-157/index.rst

 **********
 Abstract
 **********
 This document outlines the workflow for Science Verification (SV) Units in the Rubin Observatory commissioning phase.
 It details the steps involved, tools used, and integration with existing systems.
 A key focus of this document is on the **JIRA and Zephyr Scale workflows** used for tracking SV tasks, test execution, and validation.
+It is based on the procedures defined in the System-level Science Performance Verification Sprint (February 2025) and focuses on tracking verification tickets, managing test cases, and generating verification artifacts.

 ************
 Introduction